 SI.
 No Material issue identified Indicate whether risk oropportunit y (R/O) Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1.
-Health & Safety Risk Health & safety is one of the most critical areas for the industry which directly impacts the operation.
-Health and safety aspects are subjected to regular ISO Audits.
-Safety inspections were carried out by safety committee every quarter of the year.
-Mock drills are carried out at regular intervals.
-Negative 2.
+Health & Safety Ith & Risk Health & safety is one of the most critical areas for the industry Negative 2.
 Pollution Risk It can have a negative implication on the business Fuel changed to RLNG.
 Online analysis for continuous monitoring of parameters are installed.
 Negative